-Cincinnati Financial Corporation (CFC) serves up a whole
+Cincinnati Financial Corporation (CFC) flagship firm Cincinnati

-(operating through three property/casualty subsidiaries)
+Insurance (operating through four property/casualty subsidiaries)

 sells commercial property, liability, excess and surplus, auto,